-To help families plan for the various expenses related to attending college, we have created this helpful tool to aid students and families in estimating the cost of attendance, applying financial aid and other resources to their costs, and then determine what additional funds will be needed to cover their costs.
+To help families plan for the various expenses related to attending college, we have created this helpful tool to aid students and families in estimating the cost of attendance, applying financial aid and other resources to their costs, and then determining what additional funds will be needed to cover their costs.

 If you invested in a college savings plan such as a 529 or prepaid college plan,